Skip to main content

 • Potential Cost-Effectiveness: While iDose itself may have an upfront cost, it could reduce long-term healthcare expenses associated with frequent doctor visits and medication refills.

-Is iDose Right for You?
+Is iDose right for you?

 If you’re diagnosed with glaucoma and are looking for alternative treatment options beyond eye drops, iDose might be a suitable choice.
 Here’s how to determine if it’s right for you: